liam0413/Dec-NFT-Marketplace/README.md

 # Marketplace

-Decentraland's Marketplace
+## Decentraland's Marketplace

+Welcome to the **Decentraland Marketplace**.
+A React-based static site to explore and interact with the virtual economy of Decentraland.
+All code for this platform can be found in the respective directories.

+[![Coverage Status](https://coveralls.io/repos/github/decentraland/marketplace/badge.svg?branch=master)](https://coveralls.io/github/decentraland/marketplace?branch=master)

+---

 ## Frontend

-[![Coverage Status](https://coveralls.io/repos/github/decentraland/marketplace/badge.svg?branch=master)](https://coveralls.io/github/decentraland/marketplace?branch=master)

-The Marketplace is a React static site.
-Its code can be found under the [/webapp](https://github.com/decentraland/marketplace/tree/master/webapp) directory.
+The frontend is a React static site, and you can find the source code in the [/webapp](https://github.com/decentraland/marketplace/tree/master/webapp) directory.

+---

 ## Backend

-It can be found under [/indexer](https://github.com/decentraland/marketplace/tree/master/indexer).
+The backend source code is located under the [/indexer](https://github.com/decentraland/marketplace/tree/master/indexer) directory.

+---

-## How to contribute
+## How to Contribute

-Contributing to the Marketplace is easy, you just need to go through the following process:
+Contributing to the Marketplace is simple.
+Just follow these steps:

-1. Look for issues in the [Issues tab](https://github.com/decentraland/marketplace/issues) or create a new one with the proposed changes.
-We classify issues with the “Enhancement”, “Bug” or “Good first issue” tags.
-Feel free to check one of those first.
+1. Browse the [Issues tab](https://github.com/decentraland/marketplace/issues) for existing issues or create a new one with the proposed changes.
+We classify issues with the labels “Enhancement”, “Bug” or “Good first issue”.
+We recommend starting with these!
-2. Contact team members via the GitHub issue or use the [Code Contribution Discord channel](https://discord.com/channels/417796904760639509/761599704756256778).
-It’s important to at least check on the issue status before starting.
+2. Contact the team via the GitHub issue or join the [Code Contribution Discord channel](https://discord.com/channels/417796904760639509/761599704756256778) for support.
+Always check the status of an issue before starting.
-3. [Set up your GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) and sign all commits in your branch.
+3. [Set up your GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) and ensure all commits are signed in your branch.
-4. Read the [testing standards](https://www.notion.so/Testing-standards-46797744fccf4f3eba52335f9866d0eb) and the [coding standards](https://www.notion.so/decentraland/dApps-Standards-760ee6551c9f4c00aa71f7d9c50a7646?pvs=4#eddf8435097543778b8faa2e7fc46c88) to produce code that fits the project standards.
+4. Follow the [testing standards](https://www.notion.so/Testing-standards-46797744fccf4f3eba52335f9866d0eb) and the [coding standards](https://www.notion.so/decentraland/dApps-Standards-760ee6551c9f4c00aa71f7d9c50a7646?pvs=4#eddf8435097543778b8faa2e7fc46c88) to make sure your code aligns with the project's quality.
-5. Create a PR with the changes, linking the PR to the created issue.
-If there are visual changes in the PR, attach images.
+5. Create a Pull Request (PR) with your changes, linking it to the issue.
+If your PR includes visual changes, be sure to attach relevant images.

+---

 ## Copyright & License

-This repository is protected with a standard Apache 2 license.
-See the terms and conditions in the [LICENSE](https://github.com/decentraland/marketplace/blob/master/LICENSE) file.
+This repository is under the standard Apache 2 license.
+Please refer to the [LICENSE](https://github.com/decentraland/marketplace/blob/master/LICENSE) file for full terms and conditions.

+---